Campaign Methodology

 100%

 People who see the ad.
-Driven by budget and CPM (set by distribution/retailer).
+Driven by budget and effective CPM (retailer base CPM adjusted by offer type).

 Clicks (65%)